 Review your mortgage

-Your mortgage is likely to be your biggest debt, so it’s vital to make sure you aren’t paying more than you need to each month.
+Your mortgage is likely to be your biggest monthly outgoing, so it’s vital to make sure you aren’t paying more than you need to each month.

 Remortgaging can be one of the best ways to reduce your monthly outgoings, with savings often running into hundreds, if not thousands of pounds a year – especially if you’re currently sitting on your lender’s standard variable rate (SVR).
 This is the rate borrowers usually automatically move onto when the term of any special deal they signed up for finishes.